ParaGroup/WindFlow/README.md

     $ make docs # generate the doxygen documentation (if doxygen has been installed)
 ```

-In order to use the Kafka integration, consisting of special Source and Sink operators, the developer has to include the additional header <tt>kafka/windflow_kafka.hpp</tt> and properly link the library <tt>librdkafka-dev</tt>.
-Analogously, to use persistent operators, you need to include the header <tt>persistent/windflow_rocksdb.hpp</tt> and link the library <tt>librocksdb-dev</tt>.
+To use the Kafka integration, which provides specialized Source and Sink operators, the developer must include the additional header <tt>kafka/windflow_kafka.hpp</tt> and link against the <tt>librdkafka-dev</tt> library.
+Similarly, to enable persistent operators, you need to include the header <tt>persistent/windflow_rocksdb.hpp</tt> and link the <tt>librocksdb-dev</tt> library.

 # Docker Images
 Two Docker images are available in the WindFlow GitHub repository.
-The images contain all the synthetic tests compiled and ready to be executed.
-To build the first image (the one without tests using GPU operators) execute the following commands:
+These images include all synthetic tests, precompiled and ready to run.
+To build the first image (which excludes tests involving GPU operators), execute the following commands:
 ```
     $ cd <WINDFLOW_ROOT>
     $ cd dockerimages
     $ docker build -t windflow_nogpu -f Dockerfile_nogpu .
     $ docker run windflow_nogpu ./bin/graph_tests/test_graph_1 -r 1 -l 10000 -k 10
 ```
-The last command executes one of the synthetic experiments (test_graph_1).
-You can execute any of the compiled tests in the same mannner.
+The last command runs one of the synthetic experiments (<tt>test_graph_1</tt>).
+You can execute any of the compiled tests in the same manner.

 The second image contains all synthetic tests with GPU operators.
 To use your GPU device with Docker, please follow the guidelines in the following page (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 Then, you can build the image and run the container as follows:
 ```